Pecs is an all-singing & all-dancing drag king collective.

 The company was formed in August 2013, at a rowdy party in Clapham, via multiple gin-and-tonics, lots of shouting about gender, and a serious amount of serious dancing.

 Our shows explore the performativity of gender.
-We unleash our inner masculinity and undermine the patriarchy through our particular brand of searing satire and down right silliness.
+We unleash our inner masculinity, undermine the patriarchy and push the boundaries between cabaret and theatre through our particular brand of searing satire and down right silliness.

 We believe that the best political commentary is hysterically funny, and that drag can be both a serious form of protest and the greatest form of entertainment.